Blacula: Plot

 Thomas, Lt.
 Jack Peters, and Michelle are meanwhile following the trail of murder victims, as Thomas begins to suspect a vampire of being the perpetrator.
 After Thomas and Michelle dig up Schaffer's coffin, the corpse rises as a vampire and attacks Thomas, who fends him off and drives a stake through his heart.
 Michelle now realizes the truth and that McCoy could still be out there.
 Telling Peters won't work, because they need to show him what's going on, and to do this, they'd need to thaw out the corpse of Juanita Jones.
 Thomas calls the morgue and instructs Sam, the attendant, to take Jones' body out of deep freeze and leave the room and lock the door.
 Sam rolls her body out, but neglects to lock the door due to a distracting phone call.
 Suddenly the door opens, and an undead Jones rises and immediately attacks and kills him.
 Moments later Thomas and Peters arrive at the morgue to find blood smeared on the corridor wall near the payphone where Sam answered the call, but no sign of Sam himself.
 They walk into the exam room by the freezer, where Peters sees a sheet-covered body lying on a gurney and pulls the sheet back to reveal Jones rising to attack him.
 Thomas keeps her at bay with a Christian cross long enough to open the window blinds and expose her to sunlight, destroying her.

-That evening, Thomas, Michelle, and Tina are enjoying drinks at the club when Blacula arrives to pick Tina up.
-Thomas questions Blacula about vampires and makes it known that the police are planning a search for the vampire's coffin, provoking an uncomfortable Blacula and Tina to leave.
-Soon after, remembering that Nancy never gave Michelle her birthday photos, Thomas searches Nancy's house and finds a photo of Tina standing in front of an invisible Blacula.
-He correctly deduces that Blacula is the vampire they seek, and that Blacula and Tina are together.
+That evening, Thomas, Michelle, and Tina are enjoying drinks at the club when Mamuwalde arrives to pick Tina up.
+Thomas questions Mamuwalde about vampires and makes it known that the police are planning a search for the vampire's coffin, provoking an uncomfortable Mamuwalde and Tina to leave.
+Soon after, remembering that Nancy never gave Michelle her birthday photos, Thomas searches Nancy's house and finds a photo of Tina standing in front of an invisible Mamuwalde.
+He correctly deduces that Mamuwalde is the vampire they seek, and that Mamuwalde and Tina are together.
 Thomas rushes to Tina's apartment, finding them embracing.
-Thomas and Blacula briefly struggle, but Blacula knocks Thomas unconscious and flees, killing a police officer in a nearby alley as he escapes.
-After McCoy is seen walking the streets of Los Angeles, Thomas, Peters, and several police officers track Blacula to his warehouse hideout.
-They locate a nest of several vampires there, including McCoy, and destroy them, but Blacula escapes.
+Thomas and Mamuwalde briefly struggle, but Mamuwalde knocks Thomas unconscious and flees, killing a police officer in a nearby alley as he escapes.
+After McCoy is seen walking the streets of Los Angeles, Thomas, Peters, and several police officers track Mamuwalde to his warehouse hideout.
+They locate a nest of several vampires there, including McCoy, and destroy them, but Mamuwalde escapes.